 HONDA TIRE SOURCE

-If you find a lower advertised price within 30 days of purchasing any of the following tire brands (Michelin, Toyo Tires, Goodyear, BF Goodrich, Dunlop, Firestone, Uniroyal, Yokohama, Gislaved, General Tires and Continental), your participating Honda dealer will match the lower price!
-Special Offers FIND YOUR DEALER
+If you find a lower advertised price within 30 days of purchasing any of the following tire brands (Michelin, Toyo Tires, Goodyear, BF Goodrich, Dunlop, Firestone, Uniroyal, Hankook, Yokohama, General Tires, Pirelli and Continental), your participating Honda dealer will match the lower price!

 Your Honda dealer is the best place to buy your tires